bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 2) How all the independent files come together to get the final product to work as intended.

 3) The most challenging part about today was following along there was a lot of code that refrencced different locations.
 It become confusing at times.

+Day: module 4
+1) the app worked one the first try

+2) Its kinda straight forward to deploy an app on heroku after you have it developed locally

+3) The most difficult part about today was making sure you imported things correctly to heroku to make it work.